LBHackney-IT/social-care-recording/README.md

 ## 🙋‍♀️ User needs

-- As a social worker, I need to record information about a person
+- **As a social worker**, I need to record information about a person
-- As a social worker, I need to see a summary of the person I'm recording information about
+- **As a social worker**, I need to see a summary of the person I'm recording information about
-- As a social worker, I need to record information in an order that suits the material I have available
+- **As a social worker**, I need to record information in an order that suits the material I have available
-- As a social worker, I need to record information over multiple sessions without losing my work
+- **As a social worker**, I need to record information over multiple sessions without losing my work
-- As a social worker, I need to submit information a manager to review
+- **As a social worker**, I need to submit information a manager to review

-- As a manager, I need to iterate and update the forms and protocols we use to collect information
+- **As a manager**, I need to iterate and update the forms and protocols we use to collect information

 ## 🛣 Roadmap